-The heliport car park will have 10 electric charging parking spaces opposite the hangar.
-These will be served by five EV charging bollards, each fitted with a pair of Type 2 output sockets.
+The heliport car park has 10 electric charging parking spaces opposite the hangar.
+These are served by five EV charging bollards, each fitted with a pair of Type 2 output sockets.
 The sockets are 3.6kW/16 amp outputs.

 Will there be transfers available to the Penzance Heliport?

 There is a shuttle bus that runs regularly from Penzance rail station in accordance with check-in/flight times.
 The shuttle can be booked by contacting the Isles of Scilly Parking Company on 07724 879482.

 Will there be transfers available when arriving on Tresco?